DW Akademie and the École Publique de Journalisme de Tours launch new French language Master's program in international journalism | DW | 12.09.2024

 Wednesday, September 11, 2024, marked the official opening of the “Master francophone en journalisme international” (MFJI) degree program, with a ceremony held at the French Embassy in Berlin.

 The first ten students are from Morocco, Tunisia, Senegal, Burkina Faso and Côte d'Ivoire and are the new program’s first intake.
-These young journalists come from French speaking Africa who would like to continue their training abroad in order to help strengthen the media in their home countries.
+These young journalists come from French speaking Africa and would like to continue their training abroad to help strengthen the media in their home countries.
 They will begin their studies in the fall semester 2024/2025 in Bonn.

 The MFJI is a cooperation between the École Publique de Journalisme de Tours (EPJT), the University of Tours and DW Akademie, and is aimed at media professionals from French speaking countries in North and West Africa.
 DW Akademie is offering the MFJI based on years of experience with its English language International Media Studies (IMS) degree program.
 The IMS, like the MFJI, is funded by the German Federal Ministry for Economic Cooperation and Development.